-Following the closing of the IPO on December 13, 2021, \$117,300,000 (\$10.20 per Unit) from the net proceeds of the sale of the Units in the IPO and the sale of the Private Placement Warrants was placed in a trust account (the "Trust Account"), located in the United States and invested only in U.S. government securities, within the meaning set forth in Section 2(a)(16) of the Investment Company Act, with a maturity of 185 days or less or in any open-ended investment company that holds itself out as a money market fund selected by the Company meeting certain conditions of Rule of the Investment Company Act, as determined by the Company, until the earlier of: (i) the completion of a Business Combination and (ii) the distribution of the funds held in the Trust Account, as described below.
+Following the closing of the IPO on December 13, 2021, an amount of \$117,300,000 (\$10.20 per Unit) from the net proceeds of the sale of the Units in the IPO and the sale of the Private Placement Warrants was placed in a trust account (the "Trust Account").
+The funds in the Trust Account were invested only in U.S. government treasury bills with a maturity of 185 days or less or in money market funds investing solely in U.S. Treasuries meeting certain conditions under Rule 2a-7 of the Investment Company Act of 1940, as amended (the "Investment Company Act").
+The Company is not permitted to withdraw any of the principal or interest held in the Trust Account except for the withdrawal of interest to pay taxes, if any.
+The funds held in the Trust Account will not otherwise be released from the Trust Account until the earlier of: (i) the Company's completion of a Business Combination and (ii) the distribution of the funds held in the Trust Account, as described below.
+On March 14, 2023, the prior sponsor deposited an aggregate of \$1,150,000 (representing \$0.10 per public share) into the Trust Account for its public shareholders in connection with the Company's Initial Extension.
+As of December 31, 2023 the prior sponsor and Sponsor has made six deposits of \$160,000 for an aggregate of \$960,000 (representing approximately \$0.03 per remaining public share) into the Trust Account for its public shareholders in connection with the Charter Extension (as defined below).